The Children of Lir: A Fascinating Irish Legend

 Old Irish Bell

-Caomhog the Holy Man
+Caomhog, the Holy Man

-The children of Lir or, more precisely, the swans followed the sound of the bell until they reached a house that was by the lake.
+The children of Lir, or, more precisely, the swans, followed the sound of the bell until they reached a house near the lake by their father’s castle.
 That house belonged to a holy man called Caomhog.
+He cared for the four swans during the last days of their spell.

 The Blessings of the Priest (The Second Version)

-This monk was probably still Caomhog the Holy man, as he was also known as Mochua in some versions.
-Anyways, the spell broke when the priest agreed to their request, so he changed them to their previous forms.
-Still, even this version did hold the happy ending that everyone wished for.
+The children asked the monk to transform them back into their human forms.
+The spell broke when the priest agreed to their request, so he changed them to their previous forms.
+Still, this version did not provide the happy ending the children hoped for.

 The Marriage of a King and a Queen (The Third Version)

-The story of the Children of Lir is so confusing; nobody is sure how it really ended.
-In another version, when Aoife cast her spell on the children, Fionnuala asked her when they would be children again.
+The story of the Children of Lir is so confusing; nobody is sure how it ended!
+In another variation, when Aoife casts her spell on the children, Fionnuala asks her when they will be children again.
+Aoife responded that they would never return to their human forms unless a king from the north married a queen from the south.

 The Marriage Came True